 Family Fundraisers at the National MPS Society are individual fundraising and sponsor events – not pledge events.
 This means that participants are asked to donate themselves and obtain sponsor funds in advance to be turned in on the day of the event.
 The Society has template families can use to approach local business sponsors.
 Participants in an event will donate or pay to bowl or golf or purchase a ticket for a concert.
 In addition, participants may donate a raffle item or a silent auction item just like a business sponsor might.

 Do we attract national sponsors?

-We have attracted a number of national sponsors each year.
-They are not all inclusive with each event.
-Ask for corporate donations, but always remember your local vendors too!
-Many of your local businesses or presenting to the Chamber of Commerce in your neighboring towns will light an ignition.
+Yes, we have attracted several national sponsors each year.
+They are not all-inclusive for each event.
+Ask for corporate donations, but always remember your local businesses too!
+Many of your local businesses sponsor charitable events.
+Consider making a presentation to the Chamber of Commerce or a Rotary Club in your neighboring towns and it might light an ignition.

-The MPS Society provides T-shirts with the current walk/run program logo on the front.
+Refer to our t-shirt policy form for information on which events receive shirts.
+The National MPS Society provides t-shirts with the current walk/run or fundraising logo on the front.
 Several people use t-shirt space as an incentive for sponsors.
-For example, if an individual or business donates $500, their logo is put on the sleeve.
-For donating $250, the logo is printed on the back.
-Different dollar amounts can also correspond to different logo sizes and placement on the shirts.
+Different dollar amounts can correspond to different logo sizes and placement on the shirts.

 Think creatively and the organization will be rewarding and fun!
 All events are unique, allow yours to represent you and your family.
 The key to a good event is organization, promotion, and keeping costs low.
 Let this be fun and engaging!

 After your event has concluded, be sure to reconcile expenses and send donations to the National MPS Society office.
 Include the following information:

 Also be sure to thank your donors and sponsors!
 A handwritten note goes a long way – especially if this is a reoccurring event.
 Reach out to a member of the Development team to have a wrap up conversation regarding event logistics!